Checkbox Group: Use Cases

 Indeterminate

-'s value is neither true nor false, but is instead indeterminate, meaning that its state cannot be determined or stated in pure binary terms, based on it's checkbox
+A checkbox-indeterminate's value is neither true nor false, but is instead indeterminate, meaning that its state cannot be determined or stated in pure binary terms, based on it's checkbox children.

 <lion-checkbox-group name="scientists[]" label="Favorite scientists">